Walking the Thermal Region of New Zealand for Cancer Charities.

 We handed over £1000 to local charities in the Nene Valley in June this year.
 Please help us raise £1000 for The Oundle Pilgrimage Walk supporting local charities and hospice care.

 On Saturday 10th August old Oundilian and globetrotting charity walker Robin Moore encountered his latest quest of walking the Oundle Pilgrimage for Sue Ryder Care and other local charities.
 Accompanied by his niece, Nigel Laxton and other friends they fought off strong winds to complete the 18- mile Sue Ryder Trail in just 5 hours.

 With the help of local collectors, Sue Woolfitt and husband we collected nearly £400 during the morning (Sue has just passed the great landmark of (£100,000 collected via tin from the public).

 ‘We have to count up over 20 jars held at Pilgrim Stops for Sue Ryder, Cancer Research UK and Prostate Cancer to reach our objective and am currently appealing for support at justgiving page’ .
 See website:

 And Robin Moore’s Walking for Charity on Facebook and YouTube

 Please help our local charities.

 The Great War Trilogy and book of poems is now available at Waterstones Online or at Robin Moore’s Website for a small donation to charity.
-The Trilogy is based on 2000 miles (3 expeditions around War Torn Europe to commemorate the WW1 Centenary and contribute to charity also.
+The Trilogy is based on 2000 miles (3 expeditions (walking/rough camping) around War Torn Europe to commemorate the WW1 Centenary and contribute to charity also.